The Longest Cocktail Party: Content

 DiLello covers events including the launching parties for Apple Records and artists like White Trash and Mary Hopkin, the ill-fated Apple Christmas party in 1968 (with two Hells Angels as guests), the Beatles' rooftop concert appearing in Let It Be, the lawsuits that began as the Beatles grew apart, and finally the closing of the Apple press office.

 The several appendices to the book include the full text of the self-penned "interview" issued by Paul McCartney with the pre-release copies of his first solo album (McCartney), that effectively announced the band's breakup in April 1970; a discography of Apple Records releases; a list of the Beatles' achievements as recording artists; and text of several British news articles about Apple.

 Aftermath and legacy

-In addition to shooting the cover portrait of Badfinger for their Straight Up album, DiLello also went on to write the script for the 1983 Sean Penn film Bad Boys.
-This seemed an obvious avenue for DiLello, as The Longest Cocktail Party nearly functions as a film script in itself.
+In addition to shooting the cover portrait of Badfinger for their Straight Up album, DiLello also went on to write the screenplay for the 1983 Sean Penn film, Bad Boys; as well as the story for the 1988 Dennis Hopper film, Colors.

-On 7 May 2010, it was confirmed that the book is to be made into a feature film.
-It is currently in development by Liam Gallagher's In 1 Productions.
+On 7 May 2010, it was announced that the book was to be made into a feature film by Liam Gallagher's In 1 Productions with Michael Winterbottom set to direct, however, as of 2025, the film has yet to be released.

 In 2015, the book was re-released by Alfred Music.
 This officially authorized edition features a new foreword written by DiLello.